-- Parent and toddler groups can provide important support for parents and children but pose a risk of infection if they result in congregation of large groups of parents and children in particular if there is extensive and unstructured interaction between adults and children. - All meeting of groups of people should take account of Government policy on meetings of groups of people at the Framework Level in place at the time. - The risk of infection is reduced if parent and toddler group can meet /spend as much time outdoors as possible. - Groups should keep as small as possible and membership of a group should be stable and consistent from meeting to meeting to the greatest degree practical. - A system for pods within a group can help limit the spread of infection if infection is introduced. - The group should have a process for declaration of wellness from parents and children on arrival. - The group should have a process for recording attendance each day to support contact tracing in the event that a member of the group is diagnosed with infection. - The group should promote hand hygiene, cough etiquette, and cleaning as above for other childcare settings. - Parents should observe guidance on distancing and use of cloth face coverings.
+- 1. Parent and toddler groups can provide important support for parents and children but pose a risk of infection if they result in congregation of large groups of parents and children in particular if there is extensive and unstructured interaction between adults and children; - 2.
+All meeting of groups of people should take account of Government policy on meetings of groups of people at the Framework Level in place at the time; - 3.
+The risk of infection is reduced if parent and toddler group can meet /spend as much time outdoors as possible; - 4.
+Groups should keep as small as possible and membership of a group should be stable and consistent from meeting to meeting to the greatest degree practical; - 5.
+A system for pods within a group can help limit the spread of infection if infection is introduced; - 6.
+The group should have a process for declaration of wellness from parents and children on arrival; - 7.
+The group should have a process for recording attendance each day to support contact tracing in the event that a member of the group is diagnosed with infection; - 8.
+The group should promote hand hygiene, cough etiquette, and cleaning as above for other childcare settings; - 9.
+Parents should observe guidance on distancing and use of cloth face coverings. - 10.
+If meeting indoors increase ventilation in the room as much as is practical consistent with comfort and security - 11.
+Groups should identify someone as responsible for ensuring the cleaning, hygiene and promotion of the IPC measures which should be adhered to, at each session.